Categories

 1. Speed Up the Process

-The biggest reason behind abandoned customer onboarding applications for banks is because the processes take way too long.
+The biggest reason behind abandoned customer onboarding applications for banks is that the processes take way too long.
 Traditional customer onboarding methods are used to take up to 3-5 weeks.
 Millennials don’t have the time or the attention span to wait this long.
 For banks to keep millennials engaged in the onboarding process, it’s essential to quickly and correctly verify users within the mobile experience in minutes.

 2. Better User Experience